 Otago Peninsula

 A variety of restaurants and cafes is available in Dunedin to suit most palates.
 The range of cuisine available in Dunedin is vast from the traditional Scottish foods through to Asia and the more contemporary New Zealand gourmet style.
 There are several excellent restaurants in central Dunedin such as Two Chefs, Yuki Izakaya, Plato, Vault 21 and Bacchus Wine Bar.
 By the St. Clair beach there are some other quality restaurants such as Salt, Starfish and Esplanade.
 Or you could dine at the local craft beer brewery Emersons, near the Stadium.
 Vogel St in the heritage precinct about a ten minute walk from the Octagon has a number of great cafes and restaurants that are worth a visit.
-Dining out doesn’t have to break the bank with numerous quality restaurants at very affordable prices such as the asian and thai restaurants, Etrusco in the Savoy, Eureka close to the University and Nova, next door to the art gallery.
+Dining out doesn’t have to break the bank with numerous quality restaurants at very affordable prices such as the asian and thai restaurants, Etrusco in the Savoy and Eureka close to the University.
 All the usual takeaway outlets are available in Dunedin such as McDonalds, KFC, Burger King, Subway, Velvet Burger, Domino’s Pizza and Hell’s Pizza.

 Dunedin Restaurants